 1. Volunteer to spread the word about Solarize Bellevue.
 We are recruiting engaged community members to discuss this opportunity with their neighbors, neighborhood associations, businesses, and at events this summer and fall.
 To volunteer, please email Paula Del Giudice at email@example.com.

 2. Register for a workshop - Prospective solar energy system buyers should plan to attend a community workshop.
 Interested participants must attend one community workshop in the summer/fall of 2014 in order to be eligible to take advantage of the Solarize Bellevue program benefits.

 Solarize Bellevue community workshops

 Workshops will take place at the following dates and times.
-Please register here to participate, or at the GoToMeeting link below for the November 5th Webinar Workshop.
+Please register at the GoToMeeting link below for the final "Webinar" workshop on November 5th.

 Tuesday, July 15, 6-8pm - Bellevue City Hall, Council Chambers (we plan to record this workshop to make available through a webinar workshop at a later date).